 An alternative is the Leak Bug, which is more affordable at around $15 on Amazon.
 I haven’t used the Leak Bug leak detectors, but they get good ratings on Amazon and appear to be a good option.
 However, again–you have to be home to hear the alarm.

 I think these leak detectors are great for places where slow leaks can occur, such as behind the toilet, under the sink, etc.

 For more emergency-type leaks, such as water heaters, washing machines, refrigerators, and places prone to fast flooding, the Lyric™ Wi-Fi Water Leak and Freeze Detector is your safest bet.
 But for areas where leaks tend to be slow and dripping, the less expensive and non-wifi water leak detectors would work just fine.

 The Lyric™ Wi-Fi Water Leak and Freeze Detector is worth looking in to.
 You can buy it on Amazon for $60, which isn’t much more than what the Leak Frog costs, plus you get the added security of being alerted on your phone when water is detected.

 It could get pricey if you’re trying to place a water leak detector in each spot in your house.
 But I recommend starting with the places you’d be most worried about water damage and then as your budget allows, add more devices to your home.
 In the end, it’s worth it if it helps you find leaks faster, even when you’re not at home!

 Have You Ever Had a Leak?

 I’m sure you have!
-Tell me all about it below and share how a leak detector may have helped you find the leak faster!
+Tell me all about it below and share how a water leak detector may have helped you find the leak faster!